 The Detroit Chinese Business Association (DCBA) aims to foster and facilitate increased collaborations between American and Chinese businesses.
 Members enjoy several benefits that range from trade shows and seminars to business translations and other linguistic or cultural assistance.
 The site includes events, news reports, newsletters, and job opportunities.
 Corporations must pay an annual membership fee to receive all benefits.

 Export Michigan is sponsored by a partnership between the Michigan Economic Development Corporation (MEDC) and Michigan State University's International Business Center (IBC) and aims to help Michigan businesses successfully begin exporting and subsequently expand on their success.
 Its services include a list of Michigan's top exporter partners identified as target markets, an export services directory to identify trade contacts, an event calendar featuring local workshops and seminars, and an extensive list of export resources to aid businesses.

-MichBusiness is a membership organization recently evolved from the Michigan Business and Professional Association (MBPA).
+MichBusiness is a membership organization that recently evolved from the Michigan Business and Professional Association (MBPA).
 MichBusiness offers support for growing businesses such as educational programs, valuable tools and resources, and high-impact events.
 The site includes information on the services provided including business knowledge, facilitated networking, legislative influence, financial savings, and health care reform connect.
 A list of events is also included.